heftymouse/heftymouse/README.md

 👨‍💻 I'm interested in Windows and web apps and Discord bots

-👀 Feel free to check out my stuff (only the pinned repos, the rest is a waste of time)
+👀 Feel free to check out my pinned repos, also [amrita.town](https://amrita.town)

 📫 Contact me at heftymouse on Discord